Ryder-C/seadexerr/README.md

 A Prowlarr indexer for [Seadex](https://releases.moe/) torrents.
 Always get the best Seadex release.

 > [!NOTE]
-> Requires indexer flag `internal` to be unused for now
+> Automatic Searching requires indexer flag `internal` to be unused for now

 ## Docker Compose